kz-io/core/README.md

 ## Sub-modules

+Doc links are temporary while module is being developed and is unreleased.

+- [compare][compare] - provides features and types for comparing and sorting.
-- [types][types] - provides commonly used enums, type aliases, and interfaces.
+- [dispose][dispose] - provides types and features for using and disposing of managed resources.
 - [exceptions][exceptions] - provides commonly-used exceptions.
-- [dispose][dispose] - provides types and features for using and disposing of managed resources.
 - [observe][observe] - provides types and features for implementing the observer pattern.
+- [types][types] - provides commonly used enums, type aliases, and interfaces.
-- [compare][compare] - provides features and types for comparing and sorting.
+- [warn][warn] - provides utilities and warnings for tracking of application issues.

 ## Contributing